scottlallen/DserSweeps/README.md

 This guide provides high-level instructions for running the partialS/HIC analysis as described in **the manuscript**.
 The analysis is contained within a single R Markdown (.rmd) file.

 ## Prerequisites
-Much of the required software was installed via conda [installing minicoda](https://docs.anaconda.com/miniconda/miniconda-install/), but use of this method is optional.
+Much of the required software was installed via [conda](https://docs.anaconda.com/miniconda/miniconda-install/), but use of this method is optional.
 Ensure that you have the following software and libraries installed:

 ### Software
 - BWA for mapping